Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/display/shading.rst

    3D Viewport Shading Panel.

-The shading panel in the Properties Region provides additional control over the way objects in the 3D view appear.
+The shading panel in the Properties Region provides additional control over the way objects in the 3D View appear.

 Textured Solid
    Display assigned :ref:`face textures <face_textures>` in the *Solid* shading mode.